 Overland border crossings suck.

-They’re one of my least favourite parts of travel.
+They’re one of my least favourite aspects of travel in Southeast Asia.

-Not only do they usually mean dealing with hours of queueing beneath a scorching hot sun, but scams are rife, directions are non-existent, and nobody ever really seems to know what’s happening.
-And yes, I’m mostly referring to Southeast Asia as I write this.
+Not only do they mean dealing with hours of queueing beneath a scorching hot sun, but scams are rife, directions are non-existent, and nobody ever really seems to know what’s happening.

-In the early days of my travels, I used to do everything I could to avoid overland border crossings.
-I flew from Budapest to Kiev to avoid crossing the border by train, then did exactly the same from Kiev to Moscow five days later.
+In the early days of my travels, I used to do everything I could to avoid overland border crossings — often opting to spend more money in order to fly over them.

-I know to research beforehand to ensure I’m aware of any scams that may befall me, to memorise the exact cost of the visa, and to prepare for hours of waiting in the hope of being pleasantly surprised.
+These days, I know to research any scams beforehand, to memorise the exact cost of the visa, and to blanket my skin in sunscreen.

 Despite this, overland borders are never the highlight of my adventures.

-Why, then, did I find myself sitting in my guesthouse in Brunei, attempting to convince Dave that we needed to take the bus to Kota Kinabalu?
+Why, then, did I find myself sitting in my guesthouse in Brunei, attempting to convince my travel partner that we needed to take the bus to Kota Kinabalu?
 A bus that takes you to eight separate immigration officials, no less.

 Four border crossings.